 Sales and Marketing Executive

-Melanie supports our sales efforts and takes the lead with our telesales, spending the rest of the week co-ordinating our various marketing activities.
+If you want things done, Mel’s the one to speak to – she’s the one who keeps us all right!
 She is a graduate in Design and Digital Arts, with a few years’ experience in marketing for both a start-up company and small local charity.
-Melanie loves the outdoors, enjoying cycling and mountain biking, kayaking, skiing and landscape photography.
-She’s also an active volunteer, managing Belles on Bikes Moray and volunteering for the National Trust for Scotland’s Conservation Volunteers, when she’s not skating for Helgin Roller Derby.
-Her favourite Spey Valley beer is Spey’s Hardware or Spiced Oot, depending on the weather!
+Mel loves the outdoors, enjoying cycling and mountain biking, kayaking, skiing, and landscape photography.
+She’s also an active volunteer, managing Belles on Bikes Moray, and volunteering for the NTS Conservation Volunteers, when she’s not skating for, or helping to run, Helgin Roller Derby.
+Loving all things chocolate and orange, Mel’s favourite beer is Sailor Terry!

 The Spey Valley wends its way from Dalwhinnie in the south to the Moray Firth in the north.
 An area of pine clad slopes and wide fertile valleys with the majestic Cairngorm mountains as the backdrop.
 Speyside is world renowned for its whisky and salmon fishing, and that very same water goes into our beers.
 A visit to the Spey Valley should be on every food and drink lover’s bucket list!
 If you’re in the area, do pop by for a chinwag – but give us a shout first, to avoid disappointment.